Is Salmon Good For You? Benefits & Concerns Of This Fatty Fish

 Are there any health concerns with eating salmon?

 There are some health concerns linked to salmon consumption and the pollutants like dioxins and methylmercury commonly found in these fish.
 Dioxins are harmful byproducts waste management practices or produced naturally from fires and volcanoes.
 Methylmercury is a poisonous compound and forms when bacteria interact with mercury in the environment (think soil, water and some plants).
 Both of these compounds are found naturally in fish, including salmon.

 However, studies continue to show that the health benefits associated with salmon and fatty fish consumption outweigh the small potential risks from pollutants.
 A study published in January 2020 in the BMC Public Health journal conducted a benefit-risk assessment of the health effects of Baltic herring and salmon and environmental pollutants across four countries.
-Results showed that beneficial effects of these fatty fish and their omega-3 and vitamin D content on heart health, mortality, and risk of depression and cancer outweigh the risk of these two contaminants, for the general population.
+Results showed that beneficial effects of these fatty fish and their omega-3 and vitamin D content on heart health, mortality, and risk of depression and cancer outweigh the risk of these two contaminants11, for the general population.

-A systematic review of 11 studies also found that eating salmon is “significantly and consistent” associated with improvements in cardiovascular related measurements like triglycerides and HDL cholesterol levels, and, again, the health benefits of eating fish are greater than the potential risk.
+A systematic review of 11 studies also found that eating salmon is “significantly and consistent” associated with improvements in cardiovascular related measurements like triglycerides and HDL cholesterol levels12, and, again, the health benefits of eating fish are greater than the potential risk.

 Are there environmental concerns with eating salmon?